Council tax completion notice

-The criteria for determining completion for Council Tax purposes are substantially different to that for determining completion for Building Control.
-Therefore it is not relevant whether building control certificates have been issued or not.
+The criteria for determining completion for Council Tax purposes are very different to completion for Building Control.
+It is not relevant whether building control certificates have been issued or not.

-If the property is complete, the Council will serve a completion notice on the owner as soon as is reasonably practicable.
-The Completion Notice cannot be backdated, even if the property has been completed for some time.
-New properties, whether newly constructed or created by a conversion, which are unoccupied may be entitled to a reduction in council tax.
+The completion notice cannot be backdated, even if the property has been completed for some time.
+We will serve a Completion Notice on a complete property whether it is occupied or not.
+New properties, whether newly constructed or created by a conversion, which are unoccupied may be entitled to a reduction.

-If you disagree with a completion notice you should appeal to the Valuation Tribunal Service within 28 days of the date of service of the notice.
-Your appeal must be made in writing stating the grounds for the appeal and should be accompanied by a copy of the Completion Notice that has been issued to you.
+If you still disagree with a completion notice you should appeal to the Valuation Tribunal Service within 28 days of the date of service of the notice.
+Your appeal must be made in writing stating the grounds for the appeal and should be accompanied by a copy of the completion notice that has been issued to you.

 The Valuation Tribunal